Glaciers and Climate Change

 Glaciers in the Present and Future

-The Olympic Mountains are tall enough and far enough north (48° latitude) that much of the moisture they rake from storms born in the Pacific Ocean falls as snow.
-Each year 50-70 feet (15-22 m) of snow can fall on Mount Olympus, feeding the Blue, White, Hoh, and Humes glaciers and others on its flanks.
+The Olympic Mountains are tall enough and far enough north (48° latitude) that much of the moisture they rake from storms falls as snow.
+Each year 50-70 feet (15-22 m) of snow can fall on Mount Olympus, feeding the Blue and other glaciers on its flanks.
 The Blue Glacier is one of the most studied glaciers in the world.
 For decades researchers have been observing, photographing, drilling and measuring the glacier to read the stories written on its icy pages.

 The Climate Story Told in Ice